seb776/GLSLIncludes/README.md

 ## What it does
 * Handle multiple includes in one file
+* The syntax is the same as in C language
 * Handle deep includes correctly
 * Handle relative paths
 * Detects circular references